Dhemiebabs/Dhemiebabs/README.md

 - 👋 Hi, I’m @Dhemiebabs
 - 👀 I'm an energy enthusiat.
 - 👀 I’m interested in Machine Learning and Artificial Intelligence with key contribution to the energy industry.
-- 🌱 I’m currently learning Machine Learning and Artificial.
+- 🌱 I’m currently learning Machine Learning and Artificial Intelligence.
 - 💞️ I’m looking to collaborate on project that will be integral to my skill development as a Software Engineer and an Artificial Intelligence Expert

 <!---